iphilatov/Clustering_DTW_Ru_Corpora/README.md

-# Clustering Russian corpora data by DTW
+# Clustering Russian dialect corpora data by DTW

 This repository contains some material for the research paper "Oral corpora clustering by comparison of single- and double-syllable word acoustic properties" by Igor Philatov.